TMElyralab/MusePose/README.md

 configs/inference/test.yaml is the path to the inference configuration file, including video_path and audio_path.
 The video_path should be either a video file, an image file or a directory of images.

+### Face Enhancement

+If you want to enhance the face region to have a better consistency of the face, you could use [FaceFusion](https://github.com/facefusion/facefusion).
+You can use the `face-swap` function to swap the face in the reference image to the generated video.

 ### Training